ashanr/student_dss/README.md

 ## Overview

 The Student Decision Support System is a comprehensive web-based application designed to assist students in making informed decisions about their higher education journey.
-This intelligent system helps students identify and select the most suitable degree programs from various countries based on their individual preferences, academic background, and career aspirations.
+This intelligent system helps students identify and select the most suitable degree programs from various countries based on their individual preferences, background, and career aspirations.

 ## Key Functionality